 The invitations will list the start time about an hour before the ceremony actually begins.
 This is to give your guests an extra cushion of time to arrive, since Ticos tend to be less punctual than Americans might be.
 In this case, I am actually the one who is always late, but we chose to list the start time half an hour before, for our Costa Rican guests, and we started right on time.

 Costa Ricans do not change their name when they get married.
 Instead, the children take the paternal last name of each of their parents (Ex: If your last name was Jones Smith, and your husband’s last name was Baker Ballard, your children would have the last name Baker Jones) – blending the two families.
 If, however, you still want to change your last name as a bride, you will have to go through the process of changing it yourself through the various state offices.
-One way to make it a little bit easier it to use a name change service like I’m a Mrs., which depending on your budget and timeline may be worth it for you.
+One way to make it a little bit easier it to use a name change service, which depending on your budget and timeline may be worth it for you.

 After the wedding ceremony, an older tradition is to do the posed family photos before the wedding party departs and the social/cocktail hour begins.
 While this is not necessarily as common today, we chose to just do some quick family photos in case our older guests expected this, and it also gave us a chance to include some extended family that might not have been a part of the traditional family pictures.

 At the end of a wedding reception in Costa Rica there is often a big party called a Carnaval.
 There are any number of glow sticks, silly hats, masks, giant glasses, leis, whistles, etc, and they will usually hire a comparsa band that plays percussion and wears bright neon colors and other performers.
-For a budget version, you can easily find lots of silly props to pass out at Almacenes El Rey, or you could just grab some fun props, silly sunglasses (these look fun!), hats, and inflatables delivered to you from online.
+For a budget version, you can easily find lots of silly props to pass out at Almacenes El Rey, or you could just grab some fun props, silly sunglasses (these look fun!), hats, and feather boas delivered to you from online.
 Either way, it’s a lot of fun and a great way to end the night with a bang.

 Did we miss anything?
 Comment below with any questions you have or suggestions to add!